autoplot/documentation/javadoc/org/das2/components/TimeRangeEditor.md

+# org.das2.components.TimeRangeEditor

-# org.das2.components.TimeRangeEditorcode copied from DasTimeRangeSelector for use with Autoplot.
+code copied from DasTimeRangeSelector for use with Autoplot.
  DasTimeRangeSelector wasn't very beany...

-TimeRangeEditor( )
+# TimeRangeEditor( )
 creates an instance of the editor, with an arbitrary range (today) loaded.

-TimeRangeEditor( Datum startTime, Datum endTime ) create an editor with the initial range.
+# TimeRangeEditor( Datum startTime, Datum endTime )
+create an editor with the initial range.

-TimeRangeEditor( DatumRange range ) create an editor with the initial range.
+# TimeRangeEditor( DatumRange range )
+create an editor with the initial range.

 ***